AndrewAnnex/asap_stereo/README.rst

 For CTX:
 --------
 1. `asap ctx-one PRODUCTID PRODUCTID` where "PRODUCTID" are the product ids you want to process
 2. `asap ctx-two STEREO_CONF PEDR_LIST`
    where "STEREO_CONF" is the absolute path to your stereo.conf file, "PEDR_LIST" is a file that contains the absolute paths for all of the MOLA PEDR files.
 3. `asap ctx-three MAX_DISP`
    where "MAX_DISP" is the maximum allowable displacement in meters that you find between MOLA and the `dem` folder products from step two.

+Final products are located in the `dem_align` folder.

 For HiRISE:
 -----------
 1. `asap hirise-one PRODUCTID PRODUCTID` where "PRODUCTID" are the product ids you want to process
 2. `asap hirise-two STEREO_CONF`
    where "STEREO_CONF" is the absolute path to your stereo.conf file
 3. `asap ctx-three MAX_DISP REF_DEM`
    where "MAX_DISP" is the maximum allowable displacement in meters that you find between MOLA and the `dem` folder products from step two. and "REF_DEM" is the absolute path to the whatever non-geoid corrected DEM you want to align to HiRISE.
    For CTX processed above it will be the "1-DEM.tif" file in the "dem_align" final products from the last step.

+Final products are located in the `dem_align` folder.